-As with most muffins, these are best enjoyed fresh, but will remain soft at room temperature for a couple days stored in an airtight container.
+As with most muffins, these are best enjoyed fresh, but will remain soft at room temperature for a couple days stored in an airtight container or in the refrigerator for a week.
 And they freeze well up to 2 months in a freezer-safe Ziploc bag.
 Thaw overnight in the refrigerator and heat up (if you prefer) before serving.